-KAD cabinetry doors are a consistent thickness of ¾”, made of a variety of high-quality materials, from solid wood profiled doors, to wood veneers, and high quality laminate veneer doors laid up on a hybrid plywood and MDF core, providing a lightweight, stable substrate, to avoid veneer telescoping and warping.
-Instead of an 1/8” thick back with hanging rails on our cabinet back panels, we opt for a full, solid 5/8” thick back for increased strength and quality, and to prevent the cabinet from twisting and shifting shape during the installation process.
+KAD cabinetry doors are a consistent thickness of ¾”, made of a variety of high-quality materials, from solid wood profiled doors, to wood veneers, and high-quality laminate veneer doors laid up on hybrid plywood and MDF core, providing a lightweight, stable substrate, to avoid veneer telescoping and warping.
+Instead of a ⅛" thick back with hanging rails on our cabinet back panels, we opt for a full, solid ⅝" thick back for increased strength and quality, and to prevent the cabinet from twisting and shifting shape during the installation process.

-In essence, cabinets are stylish wooden boxes affixed to your floors and walls – this simplified explanation doesn’t mean that they deserve any less attention-to-detail, or a dedication to quality materials.
+In essence, cabinets are stylish wooden boxes affixed to your floors and walls – this simplified explanation doesn’t mean that they deserve any less attention-to-detail or dedication to quality materials.
 The cabinets are also comprised of two different parts – the box, and the door.

-Cabinet boxes should always be made of a quality plywood (typically maple or birch), MDF, or a rigid and dense particle board.
-Quality cabinetry companies may still offer a high quality melamine product laid up on particle board – as it is a suitable fit for many projects.
+Cabinet boxes should always be made of quality plywood (typically maple or birch), MDF, or rigid and dense particle board.
+Quality cabinetry companies may still offer a high-quality melamine product laid upon particle board – as it is a suitable fit for many projects.
 Melamine has several different colour options and is a lower cost alternative.
-As with any material, there are different quality grades for a melamine / particle board product, and Kitchen Art Design hand selects the highest weighted melamine material available.
+As with any material, there are different quality grades for a melamine/particle board product, and Kitchen Art Design hand selects the highest weighted melamine material available.

 When we say plywood, we’re not talking about the materials used to inexpensively and quickly frame houses or build a garden shed – we’re talking about furniture-grade ply that is able to stand up to constant use and abuse, that has the potential to perform – in some cases, better – than solid wood.

-Solid wood boxes, on the other hand, are rarely used – unless you have an limitless bank account and are happy waiting six months for delivery – there is really no such thing as a “solid wood” cabinet box.
+Solid wood boxes, on the other hand, are rarely used – unless you have a limitless bank account and are happy waiting six months for delivery – there is really no such thing as a “solid wood” cabinet box.
 When manufacturer’s make this claim, what you are typically getting is a cabinet box constructed using a plywood core with a hardwood veneer.
 Many organizations choose to focus their manufacturing efforts on the cabinet door, which receives the most use and attention.
-Solid wood doors, drawer fronts, and cabinet face frames are standard features in many high quality kitchen cabinets for their unparalleled durability, strength, and style
+Solid wood doors, drawer fronts, and cabinet face frames are standard features in many high-quality kitchen cabinets for their unparalleled durability, strength, and style.

 How the drawers are constructed says a lot about the quality of your chosen cabinets manufacturing process.
 A standard, everyday drawer will be joined by gluing the cabinetry components together and reinforcing them with stapled corners.
 Part of KAD’s dedication to quality is using only the most reliable and durable of processes, and so we never use this method – to us, it’s evidence of cutting corners, and contributes to cabinetry degrading much quicker.